alf-p-steinbach/Expressive-Cpp/README.md

   exception message rather than a cryptic crash box.
 And the default return values are not in conflict with the OS conventions.
 * Runs your code after a `setlocale( LC_ALL, "" )` call.
-  This makes character classification functions and wide streams, work.
+  This makes character classification functions and wide streams, work, sort of.
+In particular the wide streams then work with no problem in
+  \*nix-land.
+In Windows, however, some  additional magic incantations are necessary to get full Unicode-support; I may add that later.
 * It's just less to write.

 ---